Repertoi-e/light-std/README.md

 # light-std
 A C++17 library created for personal use that aims to replace the standard C/C++ library.
 It's performance-oriented and designed for general programming.
-It attempts to mimic some of Jai's (Jonathan Blow's new language) features (implicit context and allocator system)
+It attempts to mimic some of Jai's (Jonathan Blow's new language) features (implicit context and allocator system).

 This library is supposed to be a replacement of C/C++'s standard library in but designed entirely differently.